 Once you are done with playing and in the safe zone/ dead zone, make sure to clear off your weapon from BBs and remove the magazine.

-Before starting of the game, you may test fire your weapon in the field maintaining at least 10 ft. distance from other players and shooting at a safe direction.
+Before starting the game, you may test fire your weapon in the field maintaining at least 10 ft. distance from other players and shooting in a safe direction.

 2) Basic Airsoft Rules

 Safety’s First: Real knives and real firearms aren’t allowed.
 Use of drugs or alcohol or a person under its influence isn’t allowed on the premises of the field.

 All persons in the battleground (organizers, referees, and players) are required to wear full-face protection as well as eyes protection gear.
 That can be a paintball full face mask or an airsoft mask with goggles.